What occurs during the G2 phase of the cell cycle? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M. Each phase has specific functions and activities.
+Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M phase.
+Each phase has specific functions and processes.

 Focus on the G2 phase: The G2 phase is the second gap phase following DNA replication in the S phase.
-It is a preparatory phase before mitosis.
+It is a period of growth and preparation for mitosis.

-Identify activities in the G2 phase: During the G2 phase, the cell continues to grow and produces proteins necessary for mitosis.
-This includes synthesizing microtubules and other components required for cell division.
+Identify key processes in G2: During the G2 phase, the cell continues to grow and produce proteins necessary for mitosis.
+It also checks for DNA damage and repairs any errors that occurred during replication.

-Clarify what does not happen in G2: DNA replication occurs in the S phase, not G2.
-Cytokinesis is part of the M phase, and the cell does not enter a resting state during G2.
+Prepare for mitosis: The cell ensures that all organelles are duplicated and that the cytoskeleton is reorganized to facilitate chromosome segregation during mitosis.

-Summarize the G2 phase: The G2 phase is crucial for ensuring the cell is ready for mitosis, involving growth and protein synthesis, but not DNA replication or cytokinesis.
+Recognize the transition to mitosis: Once the cell has completed its preparations in the G2 phase, it transitions into the M phase, where mitosis and cytokinesis occur.

 Watch next